haowjy/morphiclens/_docs/technical/UX-user-flow.md

    * User can:

-     * Click *positive point* inside missing region.
-     * Draw a bounding box around problem region.
+     * Draw a small bounding box around the problem region, or
-     * Or mark *negative points* where segmentation bled into soft tissue.
+     * Click to mark the area where segmentation is missing / overextended.

-4. **Agent updates SAM prompts**
+4. **Agent updates Gemini 2.5 prompt**

    * Canvas Agent:

-     * Sends existing mask + new positive/negative points or box back to SAM3.
+     * Crops or highlights the selected region.
+     * Sends a new request to **Gemini 2.5 Flash** with an updated, more specific segmentation prompt for that region (for example, “Within this cropped region, segment the osteophyte along the tibial plateau.”).
-     * Receives updated mask.
+     * Receives updated mask(s).
      * Updates the overlay in real time.

 5. **Re-run measurements**